AutoxingTech/axbot_rest_book/docs/reference/websocket.md

 ![](./pointcloud.png)

+### Point Cloud Used for SLAM

+The combined point cloud from one or multiple lidar(if any) used for SLAM.
-The point cloud in world frame.
+The coordinates are in world frame.

 ```json
 {